 Our approach to AI-driven system mapping HL7 to FHIR data

-In the medical field, diverse data formats often present a significant challenge.
+In the medical field, diverse data formats often present a significant challenge for healthcare organisations.
 Data from one device may not correspond seamlessly with target instances, leading to a need for data mapping.
 Usually, this is a manual, time-consuming process.
 We decided to take on an initiative that automates this job, focusing on mapping data between the HL7 standard and FHIR.
 This article explores the hypothesis that artificial intelligence (AI) can effectively support the process.

 HL7, or Health Level Seven, is a set of international standards for exchanging, integrating, sharing, and retrieving electronic health data.
 It primarily operates at the seventh level of the OSI (Open Systems Interconnection) model, focusing on application-level communication in healthcare systems.
-HL7 is widely used for clinical and administrative data exchange in information systems such as Electronic Health Records (EHR), hospital management systems, and other tools used by doctors, nurses, and hospital administration to exchange patient information efficiently and securely.
+HL7 is widely used for clinical and administrative data exchange in information systems such as Electronic Health Records (EHR), hospital management systems, and other tools used by doctors, nurses, and hospital administration to exchange patient information efficiently and securely, ensuring proper patient care.

 FHIR (Fast Healthcare Interoperability Resources) is a standard developed by HL7 International.
-It leverages web technologies and data formats like JSON and XML to facilitate easier data interchange.
+It leverages web technologies and data formats like JSON and XML to facilitate efficient data interchange in the healthcare industry.
 FHIR is part of the HL7 standards family but differs significantly from its predecessors, such as HL7 versions 2 and 3, in its approach and ease of implementation.
-FHIR facilitates the integration of different healthcare systems, offering a more accessible and flexible way to exchange patient information.
+FHIR facilitates the integration of different healthcare systems, offering a more accessible and flexible way to exchange patient information between healthcare providers.

 The key differences between HL7 and FHIR lie in their data formats, structure, and interoperability challenges due to these differences.
 Thus, to use data that is in different standards in one system, it is necessary to unify it, and this process is called data mapping.